Published: June 7, 2016

 - Consider your whole investment.
 Make a careful distinction between (and understanding of) your actual cost per click (CPC) or cost per anything.
 Many report on CPC based solely on the ad spend.
 For a more accurate measurement, report CPC including the ad buy, management and creative.
 Keep in mind when using third party digital providers, inflated management is typically not included in the calculations for CPC.
 (Spoiler alert: Most of our digital advertising partners’ CPC campaigns includes our management and creative costs and still remains below or around industry average.)

 - Take a more strategic approach to targeting and bidding.
 From simple demographics to recent digital and physical behaviors, the number of elements with which you can narrow your audience are well into triple digits.
 Then layer on extremely flexible options for bidding and ad visibility like start/stop times or pulse bidding and you’ve got an infinite number of possibilities.
 Never stick with basic demographics or even psychographics.
 It’s time to graduate from Advertising 101.

 - Understand the full value of your efforts.
 “When competing in a world of higher CPCs, it’s more important than ever to understand the full value of search ads in order to be able to set competitive bids,” says Frederick Vallaeys, who expects Google to make it easier to understand the full value with enhancements to conversion tracking and attribution modeling.
 Most importantly, key into the right data points.
 Soon (but not soon enough) vague digital metrics such as clicks and impressions will give way to more tangible outcomes like store visits, offline sales and “other concrete actions more reflective of actual customer activity and value.”

 Are you seeing an increase in price and a decrease in results?
-Let’s Chat!
+Fill out our contact form and let’s chat!
 We have some ideas on how to help.